Sanj24Dev/Reach/README.md

 - Enter `play`
 - A *scroll* will be displayed.
 Follow the intructions in the scroll to begin playing

-# Operating Systems concepts used
+# Operating System concepts used
     Level 1 - File handling operations (basic bash commands) Level 2 - File systems (soft links, hard links) Level 3 - Producer-Consumer problem with bounded buffer (multithreading, synchronisation)